rudresh051/Software-Testing-Resources/ManualTesting/5_WhiteBoxTesting_ExperienceBased_GrayBox.md

 **Regression Testing:**
 To ensure that any new changes made is not affecting old features.
 Here some techniques used are retest risky use case, retest within a firewall.

+### Web Security Testing
+1. URL manipulation
+2. Session Expiry
+3. Cookies based
+    * Session based - It will be stored in browser.
+    * Persistent based - It will be stored in computer hardware
+4. SQL injection